cincuranet/blog/_posts/2013-10-23-233425-scheduling-absolute-time-operations-with-timer.md

 }, null, ComputeNext(), Timeout.InfiniteTimeSpan);
 </pre>

 I just need to first declare the variable because I'll use it in the lambda/delegate.
 Then I simply compute the interval (`TimeSpan`) between "now" and the date/time the operation should happen.
 With that I have a `Timer` instance that will tick just once.
-But at the end (you can to it even as a first step) I'll "kick" it forward and I'm done.<br />
+But at the end (you can to it even as a first step) I'll "kick" it forward and I'm done.
 <small>[It's similar trick as if you'd like to take into account how long the method's execution took.][5]</small>

 And that's it.
 I created a simple helper for it, so you can just grab it and use it.
 Or change for different intervals (not daily).
 I also created one overload for `async` methods, because else the behavior would not be correct ([`TimerCallback`][6] is basically `Action<object>` and hence void returning method aka you cannot `await` it).